Vike extension VS custom integration

 • Using Vike extensions, for a quick start.

-• Implementing your own custom integrations, for full control over integrating your favorite tools.
+• Implementing your own custom integrations, for full control over how tools are integrated.

-In general, we recommend always using Vike extensions and falling back to a custom integration only if you have a clear reason to do so.
+In general, we recommend always using Vike extensions, while falling back to custom integrations only if you have a clear reason.

 Vike extensions are highly polished integrations.
 But they're also slightly opinionated and may not fit what you need.